 Almost any kind of exercise that involves moving your body is the best form of immunity booster.
 Even better than most supplements and diet changes.
 A recently published mega research study looked at research discoveries from 1900 through 2019 on the relationship between exercise and immune system.
 Their conclusion was clear - exercise substantially contributes to improved immunity.
 One of their conclusions that is especially relevant to the current environment is, "...physical activity is associated with decreased mortality and incidence rates for influenza and pneumonia."
-Question then arises - what kind of exercise would be best to fend of viral infections?
+A question then arises - what kind of exercise would be best to fend off viral infections?
 This study found evidence "to support the hypothesis that moderate intensity exercise reduces inflammation and improves the immune response to respiratory viral infections."
-So what are some good examples of moderate intensity exercises?
+So, what are some good examples of moderate intensity exercises?
 Very brisk walking, lawn mowing, light bicycling.

 5. Get proper rest:

 Insufficient sleep has been directly associated with increased likelihood of upper respiratory infection.
 In general, studies (here, here, and here, to name a few) show that lack of a meaningful amount of sleep can significantly affect your body's ability to regulate its immune functions.
 Equally important is the quality of sleep.
 Unless you won the genetic pool lottery and belong to a very small fraction of population whose genetic mutation allows them to get by with less sleep, the bottom line is clear and simple.
 Get 7-8 hours of quality sleep.

 6. Fast (but only if you don't have the infection):

 If there was one trick that could do justice to the now-overused term "biohacking,” it would be fasting.